douglascdev/dnf5-autosnapper/README.md

 A dnf5 plugin that automatically creates snapper btrfs snapshots

 ## Install
+After setting up snapper, run:
 ```
 sudo dnf copr enable douglascdev/dnf5-autosnapper && sudo dnf install dnf5-autosnapper
 ```

+After that try some `dnf` commands and check if the snapshots are being generated.

 ## Recommended dev environment
 To avoid cluttering my actual fedora install with packages and files, I develop the package like this: